 - 1 cup heavy whipping cream (see notes for dairy-free substitute)

 - 2 cups homemade berry syrup (or use store-bought - see notes below)

 - 1 scoop vanilla ice cream (see notes for dairy substitute)

 - If you're making homemade berry syrup for this recipe, check out my tutorials for homemade raspberry syrup and homemade strawberry syrup.
 Have it fully cooled (chilled is best) and ready to go before making your ice cream floats.
 You can also use store-bought berry syrup if you prefer.

 - Before you assemble your float, combine heavy whipping cream and sugar in a mixing bowl and whip until soft peaks form.
 Set aside.

 - For each ice cream float, in a tall chilled glass, combine 1/4 cup berry syrup with 3/4 cup soda water or seltzer.
 Gently stir to combine.
 Add 1 scoop of vanilla ice cream.
-Garnish with freshly whipped cream and fresh berries.
+Garnish with freshly whipped cream and fresh berries and a fun decorative straw.
 Serve.